DoSomething/rogue/docs/development/developer_onboarding.md

 ### .ENV (noun: /Dot EE EN VEE/)
 The `.env` file provides environment specific configurations that can be set differently depending on the environment (local, qa, production, etc).
-Here is what an [example .env](https://github.com/DoSomething/rogue/blob/master/.env.example) looks like from the repository.
+Here is what an [example.env](https://github.com/DoSomething/rogue/blob/master/.env.example) looks like from the repository.

 If running the Rogue setup from scratch, a copy of this `.env.example` file will be made and renamed to `.env`.
 Make sure to update the new file with the corresponding values you need for your local setup.
 If you have questions about which values to use, reach out to the developer team.